Get a property identification code

 Your property identification code (PIC) is an unique 8-character code that identifies the property where your livestock is kept.

-The information is kept by the Department of Industry, Tourism and Trade in the Northern Territory (NT), or its counterparts in other states and territories.
+The information is kept by the Department of Agriculture and Fisheries in the Northern Territory (NT), or its counterparts in other states and territories.

 A PIC is permanently registered against a specific parcel of land.